vdphan/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 ### [13.
 ByteCode -> Python #1](./102-magic_calculation.py)
-* Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:
+* Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode.

 ---